dereklukacs/waiting-game/stickrunner/iteration.md

 can you not make the jumping timed, I want it tied to the spacebar.

 now let's add obstacles we have to jump over

+the obstacles are bit too tough and too many, can you add some constraints so that they're not too close to eachother

+let's add a force start option that allows me to start the game when claude has started working but I'm waiting for a tool call.

+let's add obstacles approximately 1 for every 2 sets of gates.
+Let's keep the obstacles centered in the two halves of the road

+the obstacles should remove stick people who touch them